 Required claim information and proof

-• Expense reimbursement claims require supporting documentation such as invoices for services or fees, bank or credit card statements showing late fees, over-limit fees or fraudulent charges and other proof showing monetary losses due to identity theft or fraud.
+- To submit an expense reimbursement claim, class members must provide supporting documentation, such as invoices for services or fees, bank or credit card statements showing late fees, over-limit fees or fraudulent charges and other proof showing monetary losses due to identity theft or fraud.

-• Class members claiming lost time must include a description of actions taken while dealing with the data breach.
+- To submit a lost time claim, class members must provide a description of actions taken while dealing with the data breach.

 Payout options